BadCash/nexus_exam/README.md

 Installation
 ------------

-Download the source code from http://www.github.com/BadCash/nexus and copy it to your webserver.
+* Download the source code from http://www.github.com/BadCash/nexus and copy it to your webserver.

+* **Important:** Edit the RewriteBase in the .htaccess file to match the path to your installation!

-Then visit the following URL in your browser: <url_to_nexus>/installer This will take you through the installation process.
+* Then visit the following URL in your browser: <url_to_nexus>/installer .
+This will take you through the installation process.

 Customization